andrewgomez1992/url-shortener-demo/README.md

 - Custom aliases
 - Optional expiration (`1h`, `1d`, etc.)
-- Toggle between Redis, InMemory, and File store
 - View all aliases (active and expired)
-- Resolve and delete URLs
+- Resolve and delete URLs in real time

 ---